ElementsProject/elements/src/secp256k1/src/modules/whitelist/whitelist.md

-A modification of this scheme, which prevents this "garbage key" attack, is to instead have participants sign some message with the key `P + H(W)W`, for `H` some random-oracle hash that maps group elements to scalars.
+A modification of this scheme, which prevents this "garbage key" attack, is to instead have participants sign some message with the key `P + H(W)W`, for `H` some random-oracle hash that maps group ocean to scalars.
 This key, and its discrete logarithm, cannot be known until after `W` is chosen, so `W` cannot be selected as the difference between it and `P`.
 (Note that `P` could still be some chosen difference; however `P` is a fixed key and must be verified